chiuyt19/m4-markdown/exercise-3/README.md

 ```

 *open the file
-*open the file without clicking on the file in your computer
++open the file without clicking on the file in your computer